 The worst thing is that feeding plant-based food to animals to convert it into protein is extremely inefficient.
 It takes about ten times the plant food to produce one part of animal food.
 Meaning that you could feed ten people with the same amount

-It’s, of course, this simple as there are different ways to calculate to this and different foods in both ends will affect the efficiency but this gives you a rough conception on how much resource-producing meat requires.
+It’s, of course, this simple as there are different ways to calculate to this, and different foods in both ends will affect the efficiency but this gives you a rough conception on how much resources producing meat requires.

 Cultivating crops for animal fodder requires huge amounts of land, irrigation water, and resources.
 These crops and the actual animals cause all sorts of negative effects on a global scale ranging from carbon dioxide and methane emissions to soil erosion, loss of clean water and bringing down rain forests.

 Finally, many people turn to plant-based diets because of health reasons.
 I’d like to point out that there is a lot of exaggeration and make-belief in the beneficial health effects of a vegan diet.

 Vegan is no more magical for health than any other reasonable diet.
 Vegan diets are associated with slight health benefits, especially for inflammation and heart health.

 People like to make diet more important for health than actual research suggests it is.
 This is likely because eating a really unhealthy diet can and likely will reduce your lifespan.
 But this doesn’t mean that eating an extremely “healthy” diet will improve you health endlessly.